 Complete outsourcing to a global IT services firm

 Generalist IT services companies like IBM, Wipro, TCS, Accenture and CGI will often assume end-to-end responsibility for a client’s testing and software development.
 In most cases, the major of the work is performed offshore in places like India, China or Russia.
 These offshored projects tend to be complex, risky and large.
 As a result, managers need a clear appreciation of the true, long-term cost.
 Expenses to watch out for include:

 - High relationship costs – Offshored IT projects tend to generate their own complexity, in turn requiring considerable staffing on both sides of the arrangement to manage issues, ensure compliance etc. Furthermore, companies regularly underestimate the travel, communication and administrative costs of dealing with a provider thousands of miles away.
-In some cases, these expenses can make up 20% of project’s total cost.
+In some cases, these expenses can make up 20% of the project’s total cost.
 The more complex or error-prone the initiative, the higher will be the relationship and project management costs.

-- The cost of poor quality – The possibility of getting poor quality software increases with the size of the physical, linguistic and cultural divide between the user, developer and tester.
+- The cost of poor quality – The possibility of getting poor quality software increases with the size of the physical, the linguistic and cultural divide between the user, developer and tester.
 Not only does poor code quality lead to higher testing costs and rework but it also leads to project delays (i.e. time is money) and higher relationship and costs.

 - Diminishing labour returns – India’s outsourcing model is based on providing inexpensive resources to compensate for low labour productivity tester, minimal innovation & automation and high levels of turnover.
 When projects don’t go smoothly, Indians will often throw more resources or replace existing testers.
 This turnover (which approaches 80% in some places) adds costs and complexity, not to mention potentially compromising quality.